Nebraska hosts Bruns and South Dakota - WTOP News

 Lincoln, Nebraska; Wednesday, 6:30 p.m.
 EST

-BOTTOM LINE: South Dakota visits Nebraska after Paul Bruns scored 20 points in South Dakota’s 112-50 win over the Randall Saints.
+BOTTOM LINE: South Dakota faces Nebraska after Paul Bruns scored 20 points in South Dakota’s 112-50 victory over the Randall Saints.

 The Cornhuskers have gone 3-0 in home games.
-Nebraska ranks ninth in the Big Ten at limiting opponent scoring, allowing 65.0 points while holding opponents to 38.1% shooting.
+Nebraska ranks fourth in the Big Ten with 27.2 defensive rebounds per game led by Berke Buyuktuncel averaging 4.8.

-The Coyotes are 1-2 on the road.
+The Coyotes are 1-2 in road games.
 South Dakota averages 10.0 turnovers per game and is 6-1 when turning the ball over less than opponents.

-Nebraska’s average of 5.2 made 3-pointers per game is 2.1 fewer made shots on average than the 7.3 per game South Dakota gives up.
-South Dakota averages 9.3 made 3-pointers per game this season, 1.1 fewer made shots on average than the 10.4 per game Nebraska gives up.

 TOP PERFORMERS: Brice Williams is shooting 42.1% and averaging 18.2 points for the Cornhuskers.